NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Introduction

 To address these limitations in nuclei image segmentation, we propose a domain-generalizable framework for semantic segmentation and automatic instance map conversion, abbreviated to NuSegDG.
 It is comprised of three modules: a Heterogeneous Space Adapter (HS-Adapter), a Gaussian-Kernel Prompt Encoder (GKP-Encoder) and a Two-Stage Mask Decoder (TSM-Decoder).
-Specifically, HS-Adapter is used to adapt the feature representation of SAM from natural to different nuclei images.
+Specifically, HS-Adapter is used to adapt SAM from natural to different nuclei images and provides domain-specific feature representations by heterogeneous space integration.
 GKP-Encoder utilizes a single-point prompt to generate the density map with sufficient semantic information for guiding segmentation predictions.
 TSM-Decoder is responsible for predicting precise semantic segmentation masks and converting them to instance maps without manual morphological image processing.
+To the best of our knowledge, we are the first attempting to discover the impact of heterogeneous space integration in domain-generalized nuclei image segmentation during the fine-tuning stage.
+Secondly, we innovatively leverage Gaussian kernel transforms single-point annotations into high-quality density maps, providing rich semantic and positional prompts.
+Finally, compared to current state-of-the-art methods \cite{stringer2021cellpose, chen2023cpp, horst2024cellvit}, we first adopt a novel semantic-to-instance sequence decoding paradigm to generate final instance segmentation maps, significantly reduce the prediction complexity, and improve generalization capabilities.
 The contributions of this work are summarized as follows:

-\begin{itemize} \item We devise the HS-Adapter that utilizes heterogeneous space projection to adaptively adjust the feature representation of the image encoder based on different nuclei domains, seamlessly harmonizing knowledge transfer between natural and nuclei images. \item To improve the efficiency of the single-point prompt mode, we introduce the GKP-Encoder that leverages the Gaussian kernel to produce a density map with sufficient semantic prompt information for guiding segmentation predictions. \item We devise the TSM-Decoder for segmentation decoding.
-To avoid manual morphological shape refinement, the TSM-Decoder focuses on accurate semantic segmentation mask predictions and directly transforms them into instance maps. \item We take HS-Adapter, GKP-Encoder, and TSM-Decoder to establish our NuSegDG framework.
-We conduct extensive experiments on diverse nuclei image datasets, demonstrating that NuSegDG performs better than classical nuclei segmentation methods and state-of-the-art medical SAMs with superior domain generalization capabilities. \end{itemize}
+\begin{itemize} \item We introduce the HS-Adapter to seamlessly harmonize knowledge transfer between natural and nuclei images and adaptively adjust the feature representation based on different nuclei domains by leveraging heterogeneous space projection. \item We devise the GKP-Encoder that utilizes the labor-saving single-point prompt and Gaussian kernel to produce a density map with sufficient semantic prompt information for guiding segmentation predictions. \item We design the TSM-Decoder that provides a novel semantic-to-instance sequence decoding paradigm to eliminate manual morphological shape refinement and achieve the prediction of accurate instance segmentation maps. \item Our NuSegDG framework integrates HS-Adapter, GKP-Encoder, and TSM-Decoder.
+We conduct extensive experiments on diverse nuclei image datasets, demonstrating that NuSegDG outperforms classical nuclei segmentation methods and state-of-the-art medical SAM variants and revealing superior domain generalization capabilities. \end{itemize}